juftin/juftin/README.md

 ### [browsr](https://github.com/juftin/browsr)

-`browsr` is a command line TUI application that empowers you to browse the contents of local and remote directories.
+`browsr` 🗂️ is a pleasant file explorer in your terminal.
+It's a command line TUI application that empowers you to browse the contents of local and remote directories with your keyboard or mouse.
 You can quickly navigate through directories and peek at files whether they're hosted locally, in AWS S3, Google Cloud Storage, or Azure Blob Storage.
 View code files with syntax highlighting, format JSON files, render images, convert CSV and Parquet files to datatables and more.
 Get going with all of `browsr`'s superpowers with `pipx install "browsr[all]"`.

 ### [lunchable](https://github.com/juftin/lunchable)